wfortin136/sql_challenge/README.md

 were a bit trivial.
 So I decided to slightly reframe the problem.

-If you had a set of db backup files, and you wanted to be able to store that data in a nosql db for time series anlysis, reconstituting to a specific snapshot in time, or have the ability to migrate your data to another db (i.e. mysql -> postgres).
+If you had a set of db backup files, you want to be able to store that data in a nosql db for time series anlysis, reconstitute data to a specific snapshot in time, or have the ability to migrate your data to another db (i.e. snapshots of mysql -> postgres).
-While this challenge won't solve the problem in it's entirety, it builds the foundation for such environment.
+While this challenge won't solve the problem in it's entirety, it builds the foundation for such an environment.
 Specifically, the code will:
 * Read and parse a set of backup files from a directory
-* It will store that information in python object, that will provide reversible transformation between a python object and json blob
+* It will store that information in a python object that will provide reversible transformation between a python object and json blob
-* ABility to write our json objects to file
 * It will allow multiple backup json blobs to be combined into a single json blob

 Additional assumptions I'm making to make the problem more interesting: